J-F-Liu/knowledge/src/Math/linear_algebra.md

 f(λ)=(−1)^nλ^n+(−1)^{n−1}Tr(A)λ^{n−1}+···+det(A).
 $$

-Since a polynomial of degree n has at most n roots, this gives another proof of the fact that an n×n matrix has at most n eigenvalues.
+Since a polynomial of degree n has at most n roots, this gives another proof of the fact that an n×n matrix has at least one and at most n distinct eigenvalues.

 It is known that there is [no algebraic formula](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem) for the roots of a general polynomial of degree at least 5.
 In practice, the roots of the characteristic polynomial are found [numerically by computer](https://en.wikipedia.org/wiki/Newton%27s_method).

+##### Theorem

+The sum of the eigenvalues of a matrix equals its trace.
+The product of the eigenvalues equals its determinant.
+For repeated eigenvalues, one must add or multiply them according to their multiplicity.

 ### 相似矩阵 Similar Matrices